Medieval History (6 - 8)

 Students' responses to each book will help determine the choices of what to read next, but the list for Early Medieval History includes: Son of Charlemagne, by Barbara Willard and Beorn the Proud, by Madeleine Polland.
 Later, choices include Red Falcons of Tremoine, by Henry Peart; Genghis Khan, by Harold Lamb; Big John's Secret, by Eleanore M. Jewitt; The Novice's Tale, by Margaret Frazer.
 We will at least touch upon Norse Mythology, the rise of Christian Europe, the Fall of Constantinople in 1453, and The Canterbury Tales.

-Textbook: The Story of Mankind, by Hendrik Willem Van Loon. [$7.99 in paperback at Amazon; $.99 in Kindle] This book earned the very first Newberry Award.
+Textbooks: The Story of Mankind, by Hendrik Willem Van Loon. [$7.99 in paperback at Amazon; $.99 in Kindle], and Penguin Atlas of Medieval History (Can get the older version from Amazon, used, for $4.99) .

 Students will need to bring The Story of Rolf and the Viking Bow to our first class, and instructor will help find subsequent books (used) at the lowest available prices.
 Students will need 3-ring binders with dividers; Instructor will provide maps and will teach students to construct their own notebook timelines.
 Parents can expect to buy 2-3 paperback books a month.